 - Be part of the OEA’s energy policy development and work directly with government, energy regulators and industry professionals to tackle pressing and long-term energy issues facing Ontario

 - Choose to participate in a wide range of OEA committees and working groups

 - Attend exclusive OEA events and network in a professional space

 - Be seen as an energy leader and showcase your brand to potential business partners through OEA sponsorship and advertising opportunities

-- Receive OEA’s daily energy news feeds, a valuable resource for industry news, reports, press releases, speeches and event notices.
+- Receive OEA’s daily energy news feeds, a valuable resource for industry information, reports, press releases, speeches and event notices

 - Leverage OEA’s social media platforms and daily energy news feeds

 - Enhance your organization’s profile by listing your company on the OEA website and in the OEA Membership Directory

 Organizations interested in joining the OEA are asked to review the 2018 OEA Membership Package and complete both the Membership Forms and the Committee Form.
 Please submit all completed documents to the OEA online or by mail.
 Membership Certificates are available upon request.

 Ontario Energy Association

 Toronto ON, M5H 2K1

 Large companies engaged in the distribution or transmission of energy (more than 100,000 customers) and large-scale generation of electricity (1250 MW nameplate capacity or more).

 Smaller companies engaged in the distribution or transmission of energy and smaller-scale generation capacity, as well as energy marketers, retailers and other market participants.